 HAZMAT Driver Salary

-The median annual wage for heavy and tractor-trailer truck drivers in the US was $48,310 as of May 2021, according to the BLS.
+The median annual wage for heavy and tractor-trailer truck drivers in the US was $49,920 as of May 2022, according to the BLS.
 This income makes trucking one of the most lucrative professions that doesn’t require higher education.
-However, drivers with both HAZMAT and tanker endorsements typically earn significantly more than this, with an average annual salary of $63,755 as of 2022.
+However, drivers with both HAZMAT and tanker endorsements typically earn significantly more than this, with an average annual salary exceeding $100,000 as of December 8, 2023.
 The primary reason for the difference in pay scale is the increased reliability and sense of responsibility that HAZMAT drivers offer.

 A HAZMAT endorsement can also lead to additional job opportunities in this field with higher earning potential.
 These include a HAZMAT owner-operator, who makes $225,000 annually.